-The most common trigger found in equity plans is double trigger (54 percent).
-However, 43 percent of companies have at least some equity awards outstanding with a single trigger.
-Only three percent of companies provide the Board with discretion to accelerate the vesting of outstanding equity awards.
+The most common trigger found in equity plans is single trigger (53 percent).
+However, 45 percent of companies have at least some equity awards outstanding with a double trigger.
+Only 2 percent of companies provide the board with discretion to accelerate the vesting of some outstanding equity awards.

-The chart at right shows the prevalence of change in control triggers for outstanding equity awards of CEOs and CFOs for 2018 and 2017.
+The chart to the right shows the prevalence of CIC triggers for outstanding equity awards of CEOs and CFOs.